-The Blue River Writers Gathering is a biannual gathering at the HJ Andrews Experimental Forest intended to be an inspiring and restorative weekend for northwest 'nature' writers — a chance to meet one another, share our stories, give each other courage in difficult times, and find to solace and insight in the deep streams and ancient forests of the Blue River watershed in Oregon.
-Our Gathering is a companion to two others, Glenbrook, in the Vermont hills, and Crestone, which draw writers from the Rockies and Great Basin, both inspired and originally organized by J. Parker Huber, Thoreau scholar and long-time editor of the newsletter Nature's Writing.
-We held the first Blue River Gathering in 2006.
+The Blue River Writers Gathering is a biannual gathering at the H.J.
+Andrews Experimental Forest intended to be an inspiring and restorative weekend for Northwest nature writers — a chance to meet one another, share our stories, give each other courage in difficult times, and find solace and insight in the deep streams and ancient forests of the Blue River watershed in Oregon.
+Our Gathering is a companion to two others: Glenbrook, in the Vermont hills, and Crestone, which draw writers from the Rockies and Great Basin, both inspired and originally organized by J. Parker Huber, Thoreau scholar and long-time editor of the newsletter Nature's Writing.
+We held the first Blue River Writers Gathering in 2006.

-Our purpose is to take counsel from each other and from the Forest, to deepen our sense of community with other writers and with the natural world, to walk, to talk, to read aloud, to inhabit that seam between the world’s deepest need and our own sources of gladness, and find ways to sow with our works effective seeds of hope.
+Our purpose is to take counsel from each other and from the forest, to deepen our sense of community with other writers and with the natural world, to walk, to talk, to read aloud, to inhabit that seam between the world’s deepest need and our own sources of gladness, and find ways to sow with our works effective seeds of hope.
 The invited writers all have two things in common — geography and grounding.
 We all come from the Great Northwest, from wherever the Salmon swim, from the Yukon to the Sacramento and deep into the interior, right to the edge of the Great Basin.
 And we all ground our work in deep attention to the land.

-Past special guests have included Ursula LeGuin (writer, 2006), writer John Keeble (writer, 2008), Sarah Van Gelder (editor of YES! magazine, 2010), and Jennifer San (editor of Orion, 2012), and Kim Stafford (poet laureate of Oregon, 2018).
+Past special guests have included Ursula K. Le Guin (writer, 2006), John Keeble (writer, 2008), Sarah Van Gelder (editor of YES! magazine, 2010), Jennifer San (editor of Orion, 2012), and Kim Stafford (poet laureate of Oregon, 2018).